Verified Quadratic Virtual Substitution for Real Arithmetic: Isabelle/HOL Code

 \begin{isabelle} \linearsubstitution \end{isabelle}

 In each case, the first step of the algorithm is to recover the degree of the polynomial we wish to substitute into.
 We store this in \isa{d}.
-Having recovered this, we can then express the polynomial as a summation of monomials with respect to the variable we are eliminating on.
-To find the $i$th coefficient of the polynomial with respect to \isa{var}, we use the \isa{isolate\isacharunderscore variable\isacharunderscore sparse\ p\ var\ i} function.
+Then, we can express the polynomial as a summation of monomials with respect to the variable we are eliminating on.
+To read off the $i$th coefficient of the polynomial \isa{p} with respect to \isa{var}, we use the \isa{isolate\isacharunderscore variable\isacharunderscore sparse\ p\ var\ i} function.

 For the $=$ and $\neq$ cases, we multiply the $i$th coefficient by \isa{a{\isacharcircum}i * b {\isacharcircum}(d-i)}, to reflect that we have normalized by multiplying everything by \isa{b{\isacharcircum}d} (more specifically, this reflects that $(a^i/b^i)\cdot b^d = a^i\cdot b^{d-i}$).
 For the $<$ and $\leq$ cases, we additionally need to check the parity of the degree \isa{d}.
 When \isa{d} is odd, we must multiply the whole polynomial by an additional factor of \isa{b}, as explained in \rref{sec:eqVsubst}; in the code, we accomplish this by multiplying by the extra factor of \isa{b\isacharcircum(d\ mod\ 2)} in the $<$ and $\leq$ cases.